 This article is a summary and interpretation of "Bad CTOs mean startups have millions of dollars’ worth of cap table dead weight" by Haje Jan Kamps, originally published on TechCrunch.

-At Allcancode, we're committed to helping startup get their products to the market in weeks while empowering them with the best resources and insights.
+At Allcancode, we're committed to helping startups get their products to the market in weeks while empowering them with the best resources and insights.
 If you found this post valuable, please consider sharing it with your network.
 Let's grow together!

 Photo from Unsplash